lawrence3067/ICS-45C-HW4/README.md

  > Be sure to use exactly the names given in these instructions for files, functions, and classes, because the autograder will be expecting exactly those names.

-The declaration of class `String` and related functions is in a file named `string.hpp`, while the definitions of the `String` methods and related functions are in a file called `string.cpp`.
+The declaration of class `String` and related functions are in a file named `string.hpp`, while the definitions of the `String` methods and related functions are in a file called `string.cpp`.
 The provided class `AllocationTracker` declaration is in `alloc.hpp`, and its definition is in `alloc.cpp`.

 `standard_main.cpp` offers some initial basic tests for each interface function defined in your classes, and `student_gtests.cpp` contains your extensive testing of your functions.
 You may also reuse any part of **your own program** from Homework 3 (e.g., `string.cpp` and `standard_main.cpp`) to help you make incremental progress throughout this assignment.